Asim Malik: Appointment as Director-General Inter-Services-Intelligence (DG-ISI)

 On 23 September 2024, Malik was appointed to succeed Nadeem Anjum as the Director-General of Inter-Services Intelligence (DG ISI), with his term beginning on 30 September 2024.
 The announcement was made by the Pakistan Television Corporation, a departure from previous practice, where such appointments were typically announced by the Prime Minister's Office or Inter-Services Public Relations.
 Although Malik has limited experience in intelligence-specific roles, his appointment comes at a time of political instability, rising militancy, and heightened public attention on the ISI.

 Sources within military circles indicated that Malik shares a strong connection with COAS Asim Munir, who views him as a trusted confidant.
 Both are the recipients of the prestigious Sword of Honour when they graduated from their respective cadet courses before induction as junior officers of the Pakistan Army.

 National Security Advisor

 On 30 April 2025, Asim Malik appointed as Pakistans's tenth National Security Advisor (NSA), A notification issued by the Cabinet Division said that Malik would retain his role as Director-General of Inter-Service Intelligence (ISI), a position he has held since September 2024.
 Asim Malik shall hold the additional charge of the National Security Adviser, with immediate effect,” the notification stated.
-The position had remained vacant for two years following the departure of Dr Moeed Yusuf in April 2022, when the Khan Ministry was removed from the power.
-During 2025 India–Pakistan standoff, the Shehbaz Ministry appointed the serving ISI Chief Malik as the NSA, marking the first time a serving Inter-Services Intelligence director general will simultaneously hold both crucial positions.
-He is widely regarded as one of Pakistan’s most astute and principled intelligence minds—meets that need squarely, his focus on institutional integrity, internal cohesion, and operational discipline has restored public confidence in the intelligence community of Pakistan his appointment as NSA reaffirms the state’s commitment to proactive defence, unity of command, and long-term stability.
+The position had remained vacant for two years following the departure of Dr. Moeed Yusuf in April 2022, when the Khan Ministry was removed from the power.
+During 2025 India–Pakistan standoff, the Shehbaz Ministry appointed the serving ISI Chief Malik as the NSA, marking the first time a serving Inter-Services Intelligence director general will simultaneously hold both positions.

 Following the conflict, he was awarded the Sitara-e-Basalat for his role in the conflict.